 Personal Assistant Disadvantages

-Finding the right fit of personal assistant is essential and a good agency will be able to reduce the time you need to invest in finding that person.
+Finding the right fit for a personal assistant is essential.
+A good agency will be able to reduce the time you need to invest in finding that person.
 They will sort through all the applications for you and guide you along the way.
-At Polo & Tweed we offer a tailor-made service to our clients to ensure we get the right match for you.
-There are some great pointers on the types of questions you might like to ask at interview here.
+At Polo & Tweed, we offer a tailor-made service to our clients to ensure we get the right match for you.
+There are some great pointers on the types of questions you might like to ask at the interview here.

 Once you have the right assistant for you they can save you more than 30 hours a week!
 Read here about some of the ways a PA can save you time, as well as 10 benefits of hiring a PA.
 For a personal view of how hiring a Personal Assistant can change your life, Polo & Tweed’s CEO talks frankly here about her own experience and the benefits she has seen.